jywarren/image-sequencer/README.md

 * [ ] click to expand for all images
 * [ ] "add a new step" menu

-* [ ] allow passing data as data-uri or Image object, if both of neighboring pair has ability?
+* [ ] allow passing data as data-uri or Image object, or stream, or ndarray or ImageData array, if both of neighboring pair has ability?
 * [ ] ...could we directly include package.json for module descriptions?
 At least as a fallback.

 * [ ] BUG: this doesn't work for defaults:  imageboard.loadImage('examples/grid.png', function() {